oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 ```

 System name (`system_name`) of value type `string` with 1 or more characters indicates the name of the vulnerability tracking or numbering system.
+The URL of the system MAY be used as `system_name`.

 *Examples 1:*